Guides

 Stance Body Angle Best For Used By

-Front-on ~45 degrees Beginners — most natural, easy to balance Most recreational players
+Front-on ~45 degrees Beginners — most natural, easiest to balance Most recreational players

 Side-on ~90 degrees Precision — gets your eye directly in line Phil Taylor, Adrian Lewis